 How Can Heat Affect Vision?

 Staying out in the sun too long can give you a sunburn and make you feel exhausted.
 Did you know that it can affect your vision, too?

 If you get dehydrated, lack of moisture can make it hard for your eyes to naturally produce enough tears, which can contribute to seasonal dry eye.
 If you already have dry eye, extremely dry heat can exacerbate your symptoms of itchy, red, sore, and irritated eyes.

 Do you sit in front of a fan or air conditioning system?
 That may feel great, but it can also contribute to dryer and less comfortable eyes.

 To give your eyes some temporary relief, keep artificial tears on hand.
-If your eyes still feel dry or uncomfortable, contact Sunrise Eye Care.
+If your eyes still feel dry or uncomfortable, contact Sunrise Specialty Lens & Dry Eye Institute.

-Sunrise Eye Care Eye Clinic and Dry Eyes, Sunglasses in Sunrise, Florida
+Sunrise Specialty Lens & Dry Eye Institute Eye Clinic and Dry Eyes, Sunglasses in Sunrise, Florida

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Sunrise eye doctor has prepared the following answers to your questions about eye disease.